-You can choose to try and discourage the liar by letting them know you're not interested in continuing conversations which lack honesty, but this could be met with denial and anger.
+You can choose to try and discourage the liar by letting them know you're not interested in continuing conversations that lack honesty, but this could be met with denial and anger.
 "Perhaps a better strategy is to diffuse the conversation with humour and redirect it to other topics," suggests Patapia.
 "If this person is someone close to you, then assuming you have a secure relationship with them, you can help them see the consequences that this behaviour has in their life by using real examples and avoiding judgement or shaming, and encourage them to seek professional help."

 *Name has been changed